-That being said there do exist a couple of ways by which we can make the Windows boot faster.
+That being said, there do exist a couple of ways by which we can make the Windows boot faster.
 In this segment, we will walk you through all the possible methods that can be employed for a faster Windows machine.

 How to speed up PC startup

-Access Windows 10 Start Manager
+1. Access Windows 10 Start Manager

 Start Manager is a subset of Task Manager and the former allows you to choose all the apps that need to be started during a boot.
 The best approach is to activate only a couple of apps for startup and use the rest when needed.

-At first, the processes page will be opened post which you will find the ‘Startup Tab’ in the right-hand side.
+At first, the processes page will be opened post where you will find the ‘Startup Tab’ on the right-hand side.
 Clicking on the Startup tab will show you all the programs that are consuming the computing resources during boot.

-Please note that some of the apps are labeled “Not Measured” this means that the Windows 10 doesn’t have sufficient data to measure the impact of that particular program.
+Please note that some of the apps are labeled “Not Measured”. this means that Windows 10 doesn’t have sufficient data to measure the impact of that particular program.

 Also, use your discretion to shut down some of the manufacturer preinstalled programs as its very likely that you won’t be needing them.
 If you need more information about any of the programs simply right-click and select search online.

-How to Enable Fast Windows 10 Startup
+2. Enable Fast Windows 10 Startup

 - Open Power Options by typing “Power” in the search bar and select the best results.